San Domenico

 Right side

-Chapel of Saint Dominic
+Chapel of Saint Dominic (see right)

 Back in the church the highlight Chapel of Saint Dominic, off of the south aisle, was originally Gothic (built 1413) but was rebuilt in 1597–1605 by Floriano Ambrosini and restored in the 19th century.
 It has Saint Dominic in Glory by Guido Reni (an artist much-employed by the Dominicans) in the apse semi-dome, and provides a very decorated setting for the famous tomb (Arca) commissioned in 1264, where the saint is buried.
-The sarcophagus has high relief scenes from the saint’s life, carved in 1265-7 to designs by Nicola Pisano, with the help of Fra’ Guglielmo Agnelli (a Pisan Dominican friar), Pagno di Lapo and the much more famous Florentine Arnolfo di Cambio.
+The sarcophagus (see below) has high relief scenes from the saint’s life, carved in 1265-7 to designs by Nicola Pisano, with the help of Fra’ Guglielmo Agnelli (a Pisan Dominican friar), Pagno di Lapo and the much more famous Florentine Arnolfo di Cambio.
 On the front two episodes flank a statuette of the Virgin and Child, one shows the miraculous resurrection by the Virgin of a young man who had fallen from his horse, and the other the saint with a holy text written by him which has survived the flames of the fire below (where pagan texts are burning).
 The latter episode happened after some judges were unable to solve a dispute between Dominic and an erudite pagan and so ordered that both texts be burnt. (or Saint Dominic throws a book of orthodox learning into a fire to show some Cathars, when it doesn't burn, the error of their ways.)
 These episodes show how Dominic is more often portrayed as an intercessor, in contrast to Saint Francis's more active role as alter Christus.

 The lid of the sarcophagus and its crowning sculpture, added two hundred years later, was designed by Niccolò dell’Arca, who took his name from this very tomb (arca).
 It has eight statuettes of the protectors of Bologna.
 Three years after Niccolò’s death in 1492, the young Michelangelo, who was staying for a year with Gianfrancesco Aldovrandi, carved two of these statuettes - Saint Petronius holding a model of Bologna (with his right leg extended) and (behind) Saint Proculus, with a cloak over his left shoulder (next to Saint John the Baptist, which was the last sculpture to be made for the monument in 1539).
 Michelangelo also carved the right-hand angel, kneeling and holding a candlestick, as a pair to the left-hand angel by Niccolò dell’Arca, which is much sweeter than Michelangelo's beefier version.
+Niccolò was still alive when Michelangelo carved his figures, but it's not known why the work passed to Michelangelo, or what Niccolò thought of this development.

 The small reliefs between the two angels are by Alfonso Lombardi (1532).
 They illustrate (on either side of a central Adoration of the Magi) the birth of Saint Dominic, the penitent Dominic asleep on the hard floor, his selling his books to help the poor, and his climbing to heaven on a ladder held up by the Redeemer and the Virgin.
 The altar beneath is 18th century.
 A illuminated niche around the back contains a sparkly reliquary of 1383 by Jacopo Roseto da Bologna, made to house the saint’s skull.
 The sarcophagus is crowned by a figure of The Redeemer Holding the World, standing on a terrestrial globe.
 Below are festoons of fruit, representing the Earth, held up by putti, and eight dolphins representing the sea.
 Two angels kneel on either side of Christ in Pietà and at the four corners there are figures of the Evangelists, in exotic head-dresses.
-This upper part of the monument is also the work of Niccolò dell’Arca.

 Campanile